 This course is an introduction to Data Structures and the Analysis of Algorithms.
-It aims at the understanding of computational and concepts, οf how computational problems can be solved efficiently by computers.
-This course enables students to: a) describe and implement in C/C++ basic data structures, such as lists, stacks, queues, search trees, sorting algorithms, hashing; b) implement programming techniques that are often encountered in dealing with computational problems such as recursion; c) to analyze the complexity of algorithms and assess the computational cost of your algorithms; d) to choose correctly algorithms and among data structures for the most appropriate of a computational solution problem; e) to combine algorithms and data structures for the solution of complex computational problems.
+It aims at the understanding of computational concepts, and of how computational problems can be solved efficiently by computers.
+This course enables students to: a) describe and implement in C/C++ basic data structures, such as lists, stacks, queues, search trees, sorting algorithms, hashing; b) implement programming techniques that are often encountered in dealing with computational problems such as recursion; c) to analyze the complexity of algorithms and assess the computational cost of your algorithms; d) to choose correctly among algorithms and data structures for the most appropriate solution of a computational problem; e) to combine algorithms and data structures for the solution of complex computational problems.